HSF/hsf.github.io/_activities/gsoc.md

 Since 2017 the program has expanded to involve the high-energy physics community under the umbrella of the HEP Software Foundation.

 Information from last year's GSoC can be found [here](/gsoc/2017/index.html).
 For 2018 the HSF is again applying for participation in the program.
+If you are interested in the GSoC program contact us using the HSF GSoC mailing list: [hep-software-foundation-google-summer-of-code@googlegroups.com](mailto:hep-software-foundation-google-summer-of-code@googlegroups.com).

+---

+*HSF GSoC Administrators*: [Sergei Gleyzer](mailto:sergei@cern.ch), [Enric Tejedor Saavedra](mailto:etejedor@cern.ch) and [Antoine Perus](mailto:perus@lal.in2p3.fr).